pinnotes/pinnotes.github.io/content/notes/iit-madras/data-science-and-application/foundational-level/english-2/week 2/lec4.md

 ---
-title: Important concepts in adjectives
+title: Important concepts in Adjectives
 date: 2025-05-08
 tags:
   - Notes
   - IIT Madras
 excludeSearch: false
-weight: 22
+weight: 24
 ---

 Based on the sources and our conversation history, let's delve into some **important concepts in adjectives**.
 Understanding these details, particularly how they relate to the structure of sentences and how our minds process them, can significantly impact your command of English and boost your confidence.